danielmiessler/fabric/README.md

 ## Usage

-One key feature of `fabric` and its Markdown-based format is the ability to reference (and edit) individual [patterns](https://github.com/danielmiessler/fabric/tree/main#naming) directly—on their own—without surrounding code.
+One key feature of `fabric` and its Markdown-based format is the ability to ** directly reference** (and edit) individual [patterns](https://github.com/danielmiessler/fabric/tree/main#naming) directly—on their own—without surrounding code.

-As an example, heres how to call _the direct location_ of the **system** prompt for the `extractwisdom` pattern.
+As an example, here's how to call _the direct location_ of the **system** prompt for the `extractwisdom` pattern.

 ```
 https://github.com/danielmiessler/fabric/blob/main/patterns/extract_wisdom/system.md
 ```

-This means you can cleanly, and directly reference any pattern within `fabric`, for use in a web-based AI app, your own programming, or wherever!
+This means you can cleanly, and directly reference any pattern for use in a web-based AI app, your own code, or wherever!

 Even better, you can also have your [Mill](https://github.com/danielmiessler/fabric/tree/main#naming) functionality directly call **system** and **user** prompts from `fabric`, meaning you can have your personal AI ecosystem automatically kept up to date with the latest version of your favorite [Patterns](https://github.com/danielmiessler/fabric/tree/main#naming).